owenstranathan/owenstranathan.github.io/_posts/2018-07-11-Bash-source-once.markdown

     printf "%-20s %-35s %-8s %s\n" "$datetime" "<$CALLER>" "[$LOGLEVEL_STR]" "$MESSAGE"
     # ...send logs to logstash server and junk...
 }

+export -f log
+export -f _log
 ```

 That will stop the source if name of the file given by `"$BASH_SOURCE"` is already in the
 varible `"$INCLUDES"`.

+One more thing!
+Those `export -f` statements at the bottom of the source files are important
+If they aren't there then any subshell or subscript entered from the environment that has sourced
+the file will not inherit the functions!
+So make sure you do that.

 I'm not a master of bash or of anything for that matter, and there is almost certainly a situation
 where this will breakdown and become useless.
 That said it's working for me so far.